 The Down Sweater Hoody fits nearly perfectly.
 It is not too baggy, but also has enough room underneath to layer if need be.
 You can see how high the collar comes up to cover half the face, and also how the sleeves are perhaps just an inch or so short.

 This jacket doesn't stash away super small when stuffed into its pocket.
 It more closely resembles a pillow (awesome for plane sleeping; we tested) and is cumbersome when clipped to a harness.
 That said, considering a number of the jackets we tested this year didn't have any means of compressing them at all and didn't even include a clip-in loop for attaching to a harness, I guess we should be happy.
-Despite feeling like it could have been compressed further with a more diligent design of the interior chest pocket, it was very comparable in size and functionality to the REI Co-op Magma 850 and the OR Transcendent Hoody.
+Despite feeling like it could have been compressed further with a more diligent design of the interior chest pocket, it was very comparable in size and functionality to the OR Transcendent Hoody.
 7 out of 10.

 The three middle sized jackets when stuffed.
 On the left is the Rab Microlight Alpine, stuffed into its included stuff sack.
 In the middle is The North Face Morph Hoodie, stuffed into its hand pocket.
 On the right is the Patagonia Down Sweater Hoody, stuffed into its internal chest pocket.
 While these jackets compressed easily, they were not among the very smallest compressed jackets.